Commodity Market Timings in India

 • Seasonality and Cyclical Trends

 Commodity markets are seasonal and cyclical.
 Agricultural prices advance before harvest due to supply-tightening expectations and fall as supplies increase.
 Energy and metal prices also face cyclic effects.
 Demand increases during growth periods, raising prices, while recessions lower prices.
-External shocks can disrupt these trends, and they often provide opportunities for market timing.
+External shocks can disrupt these trends, often providing opportunities for commodity market timing.

 Best Time for Commodity Market Trading

-Every commodity has peak times and knowing when to buy and sell makes a big difference in making profits.
+Every commodity has peak times, and knowing when to buy and sell makes a big difference in profits.
 Here is how you can time your trades in the commodity market:

 • Opening Hours: The first few hours after the market opens are some of the most advantageous for trading.
 During this time, liquidity and trading volumes are at their highest, making entering or exiting positions easier.